smwhikeh/HMS_520_Final_Project_TB/README.md

     - Chart showing relative contributions of smoking, alcohol, and diabetes across age group or locations
     - Key findings on which risk factors to target for interventions

-3. Do regions or age groups with higher mortality reductions also show lower risk factor contributions?
+**.
+Do regions or age groups with higher mortality reductions also show lower risk factor contributions?**

 - Main goal: Explore relationship between changes in mortality and prevalence or impact of risk factors